-Make mistakes with pride.
+- Make mistakes with pride.
 I do - and will.
 In class, reading aloud will happen on a regular basis, so mispronounce words with exuberance.
 In early drafts, I also encourage you to misspell, compose sentence fragments, and ignore subject / verb agreement in order to sift through ideas.
 Without mistakes there cannot be growth - not in this field, not in any.
-Albert Pujols of the Los Angeles Angels didn't learn to hit a ball without first striking out; basketball player Candace Parker didn't learn to dribble without first travelling; Webb Simpson didn't learn to drive a shot without first putting a divot in the turf.
+Albert Pujols of the Los Angeles Angels didn't learn to hit a ball without first striking out.
 The same goes for the craft of writing.
 Consider my classroom a safe haven to strike out, travel, and scar the page... so long as you continue to put forth effort.